 Child support remains modifiable until children are emancipated.
 For the most part, a request for an increase or a decrease in child support payments will require the same type of documentation as a request for an increase or decrease in alimony.
 There will be slight differences, however.
 Child support awards take into account not only parental income, but also the division of parenting time.
 For many parents both factors have been substantially impacted by the pandemic.
 Child support is also easier to calculate than spousal support because there are fairly strict formulas for child support.
 You can use the worksheets appended to the New Jersey Child Support Guidelines to get an estimate of how your situation may have changed from your original orders or agreement.

 If you have questions about post-divorce modifications based on pandemic-related events, one of our caring and experienced mediators can help.
-Contact us today for a free virtual consultation.
+Contact us today for an initial virtual consultation.